Ralph McGehee: CIA HQ, Langley, 1964–1965

-At the Thai desk in Langley, McGehee's job was to keep track of the continuations of the work he'd done in Thailand.
+At the Thai desk in Langley, McGehee's job was to keep track of the continuations of the work he had done in Thailand.
 He called it paper pushing.
-The general advise was not to be harsh, which seemed to encourage platitudes.
+The general advice was not to be harsh, which seemed to encourage platitudes.
 Many of the reports from Bangkok station concerned the Communist Party of Thailand.
-Once a week Colby, the Far East division chief (and later DCI), would review the reports (with Langley comments) and pass on "rating sheets" that'd been written up.
-These would be sent back to the reporting stations around the world, where they'd be read with gravitas as the view from headquarters.
+Once a week Colby, the Far East division chief (and later DCI), would review the reports (with Langley comments) and pass on "rating sheets" that had been written up.
+These would be sent back to the reporting stations around the world, where they would be read with gravitas as the view from headquarters.

 It was announced that Colby would brief a Congressional committee about the 'secret war' in Laos.
 He wanted approval for new plans of CIA.
 At first McGehee was pleased to be part of the team doing the preparation work.
 Colby stressed the importance of using the right word.
 In finding the best name for Hmong tribal groups that fought against communists guerillas, the middle path between "Hunter-Killer Teams" and "Home Defense Units" was agreed to be "Mobile Strike Forces".
 Facts seemed open to be tweaked into what might make a better argument.
 An 'ineffective' present situation could become 'what it might be'.
 McGehee considered it "duping Congress".
 Colby obtained approval.

 President Johnson began to escalate the war in Vietnam.
 In Thailand a China-based group announced the start of the revolution.
 McGehee asked his desk chief to help him arrange a return to Thailand.